TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

    Description
          In order to keep setting the titles in control, an API to set the page title is available.
-The API uses :ts:`PageTitleProviders` to define the page title based on page record and the content on the page.
+The API uses :typoscript:`PageTitleProviders` to define the page title based on page record and the content on the page.

          Based on the priority of the providers, the :php:`PageTitleProviderManager` will check the providers if a title is given by the provider.
-It will start with the highest priority :ts:`PageTitleProviders` and will end with the lowest in priority.
+It will start with the highest priority :typoscript:`PageTitleProviders` and will end with the lowest in priority.

    Examples